This article highlights the best things to do in Goleta, California.

 Rancho La Patera is a great place to learn about Goleta’s pioneer days.

 Within the rancho, you will find the Stow House, a carpenter gothic ranch house built by Sherman Stow.
 Stow was one of the first residents who planted lemons and irrigated areas of the Goleta Valley for commercial purposes.

 The house remains and can be visited on Saturdays and Sundays from 1:00 p.m. to 4:00 p.m.
-During that time, you can take a guided tour, stop by the visitors’ center and learn about the citie’s history.
-The house can be seen from the outside the specified hours.
+During that time, you can take a guided tour, stop by the visitors’ center and learn about the city’s history.
+The house can be seen from outside the specified hours.

 Within the property, you can also see The Bunkhouse (a structure built for Stow’s workes) and Edgar Stow’s laboratory (Sherman’s son).
 In this laboratory, Edgar did all sorts of experiments with the purpose of keeping alive lemon farming.